 Because this is a discussion- and workshop-based class, you are expected to be an active participant.
-Participation is worth 10 percent of your final grade.

 Class discussion:

 To receive full participation points, you should speak up at least once during each discussion.
 Students are responsible for completing all assigned readings each week.
 If I feel that students are not consistently prepared for class, I will give unannounced reading quizzes.
 Graded in-class activities cannot be made up in the case of absence.